awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 ## GetInstanceCertificate\(\)<a name="integration-server-sdk-cpp-ref-getinstancecertificate"></a>

 Retrieves the file location of a pem\-encoded TLS certificate that is associated with the fleet and its instances\.
-This certificate is generated when a new fleet is created with the certificate configuration set to GENERATED\.
+AWS Certificate Manager generates this certificate when you create a new fleet with the certificate configuration set to GENERATED\.
 Use this certificate to establish a secure connection with a game client and to encrypt client/server communication\.

 ### Syntax<a name="integration-server-sdk-cpp-ref-getinstancecertificate-syntax"></a>